pointOfive/Home/Code/README.md

 ## Cpp

-To practice my coding ability I have begun working through the problems from [Cracking the Coding Interview](https://technicalyorker.files.wordpress.com/2016/02/cracking-the-coding-interview1.pdf).
+For a refresher and practice problems I have worked through the problems from [Cracking the Coding Interview](https://technicalyorker.files.wordpress.com/2016/02/cracking-the-coding-interview1.pdf).

 <details>